-You may have seen a message This operation has been cancelled due to restrictions in effect on this computer at times on your Windows PC under various situations.
+You may have seen a message This operation has been canceled due to restrictions in effect on this computer at times on your Windows computer under various situations.
 It could be when you go on to add a Printer, it could be when you click on hyperlinks in Outlook, Excel or Word, or when you try to run any program.

 Basically, if a system administrator has placed some restrictions on carrying out any operation, you will see this error box when you try to carry out that operations.
 If you are the admin on your PC, it could well be some security software that has placed this restriction.